nadrino/kotor-walkthrough/kotor/walkthrough/064_Manaan.md

     - How much do you think you need?
     - There's no way you can earn the money?
     - **Here, I can give it to you.** +4PCL
+- Next room -> Cassandra... (mentionned by the Sith in the streets)
+  - I just want to ask a few questions.
+  - I want to ask about you and racing.
+  - How long have you been at this?
+  - What do you mean by that?
+  - Can you tell me about the other racers?
+  - What makes you say that?
+  - Is Manaan a good course for racing?
+  - There are no other tracks?
+  - What do you mean by that?
+  - Let's go back to my first questions.
+  - Do you know much about Manaan?
+  - I have to leave.
+Goodbye.
+- Hukta Jax
+  - Just answer my questions, and make it quick.
+  - I want to ask about you and racing.
+  - Is Manaan a good course for racing?
+  - What's wrong with Tatooine?
+  - When were you there?
+  - How long have you been at this?
+  - What do you mean by that?
+  - What can you tell me about the other racers?
+  - What do you mean?
+  - Let's go back to my first questions.
+  - Do you know much about Manaan?
+  - I'm leaving.
+Goodbye.
 - Swoop reception (Sslamoth)
   - Tell me about what goes on here.
   - I have raced on Tatooine.
   - I want to talk about the rewards.
   - Tatooine uses tiers instead of rounds.
 Why the difference?
   - What does each round pay?
   - Describe the current crop of racers.
   - Let's go back...
   - I'm ready to race.
   - [Persuade] Lowering the fee would encourage new racers. (easy)
     - 50c now
 - ... race
     - Back later
 - 450c (500 - 50c) +200PX